New Zealand 1993 "Dinosaurs"

 Even though the stamps set was called "Dinosaurs" not all prehistoric animals depicted on the stamps are dinosaurs.
 Dinosaurs per definition are terrestrial animals.
 The pterosaurs are flying reptiles and plesiosaurs (Mauisaurus) are marine reptiles.

-They came in all shapes and sizes (some were as small as chickens, while some were as tall as five-storey buildings) and they displayed a wide range of social behaviour patterns (some were gentle in nature and ate plant life, while others were violent and threatening, and ate those that ate the plant life!).
+They came in all shapes and sizes (some were as small as chickens, while others were as tall as five-storey buildings) and they displayed a wide range of social behaviour patterns (some were gentle in nature and ate plant life, while others were violent and threatening, and ate those that ate the plant life!).

 The name 'dinosaur' originates from a combination of two Greek words: 'deinos' meaning terrible and 'sauros' meaning lizard.
 The term was introduced by prominent British paleontologist Sir Richard Owen in 1841.
 By coining the term in his report, Owen refers to dinosaurs instead as 'fearfully great', acknowledging their large size - significantly surpassing that of any living reptile.